What is a Vector Database and How Does It Work?

 25000 people (that’s a lot).

 Being able to search across images, video, text, audio, and other forms of unstructured data via their content rather than human-generated labels or tags is exactly what vector databases were meant to solve.
-When combined with powerful embedding models, these vector databases like Milvus have the ability to revolutionize e-commerce solutions, recommendation systems, semantic searches, computer security, pharmaceuticals, and many other industries.
+When combined with powerful machine learning models, these databases like Milvus (an open source vector database) have the ability to revolutionize e-commerce solutions, recommendation systems, semantic search, computer security, pharmaceuticals, and many other industries.

 Let’s think about it from a user perspective.
 What good is a piece of technology without strong usability and a good user API?
 In concert with the underlying technology, multi-tenancy and usability are also incredibly important attributes.
 Let’s list out all of the vector database features to look out for (many of these features overlap with those of databases for structured/semi-structured data):